matplotlib/CZI_2024-06_mpl/proposal.md

 > software project roadmap.
 For community outreach related activities (e.g.,
 > sprints, training), specify how these activities will be organized, the
 > target audience, and expected outcomes (maximum of 750 words)

-- finish mplgui
-- more flexible axis ticking and labeling
-- upgrade freetype / move to raqm

-- performance improvements

-- legends
-- getting rid of mpl-toolkits

 The proposed work can be broadly classified into three parts: